-This year’s Strawberry Moon turns precisely full on June 28, 2018, at 4:53 Coordinated Universal Time (UTC), to showcase the moon reaching its full phase less than one day after Saturn reaches opposition.
 Although the full moon occurs at the same instant worldwide, the clock reading varies by time zone.
-At the Eastern Time Zone in the United States, the moon turns precisely full on June 28 at 4:53 UTC translates to June 28 at 12:53 a.m.
-EDT.
-Yet, at all the U.S. time zones to west of the Eastern Time Zone, the moon turns precisely full this evening – on Wednesday, June 27 – at 11:53 p.m.
+June 28 at 4:53 UTC translates to June 28 at 12:53 a.m.
+Eastern Daylight Time (EDT).
+Thus, at all the U.S. time zones to the west of EDT, the moon turns precisely full on Wednesday, June 27, at 11:53 p.m.
 CDT, 10:53 p.m.
 MDT, 9:53 p.m.
-PST, 8:53 p.m.
+PDT, 8:53 p.m.
 AKDT (Alaska Daylight Time) and 6:53 p.m.
 HST (Hawaiian Standard Time).
 Translate June 28 at 4:53 UTC to your time.

 So the date of the June 2018 full moon depends on your time zone.
-From the most of the contiguous United States, the moon turns full on the evening of June 27.
+From the most of the contiguous U.S., the moon turns full on the evening of June 27.
 From Portugal and the western portions of Africa, the instant of full moon occurs before sunrise June 28.
 For Asia, Indonesia, Australia, New Zealand and the most of Europe, the moon turns full during the daylight hours on June 28, at which time the sun is above the horizon and the moon is below it.
 See the worldwide map below.